The Camel (Parks and Recreation): Plot

 The Pawnee council decides it will replace the town hall's "Spirit of Pawnee" mural, which has been repeatedly vandalized because of its racist overtones.
-When each Pawnee department is asked to propose a new mural, Leslie (Amy Poehler) becomes determined for the parks department to win, especially after she is taunted by "Sewage" Joe (Kirk Fox) in the sewer department.
+When each Pawnee department is asked to propose a new mural, Leslie becomes determined for the parks department to win, especially after she is taunted by "Sewage" Joe in the sewer department.
 Everyone in the parks department is told to come up with a possible mural.
-Tom (Aziz Ansari) pays a local artist (Doug Anthony Jones) to make a painting for him, and he is initially unsatisfied with the result, a colorful abstract painting.
+Tom pays a local artist to make a painting for him, and he is initially unsatisfied with the result, a colorful abstract painting.
 When presenting it to the staff, however, he suddenly experiences his first emotional reaction to a work of art.
-Ann (Rashida Jones), who acknowledges a lack of creative talent, presents a rendering of a park that is widely panned by the others.
-April (Aubrey Plaza) presents a dark and bizarre piece made of garbage she found in a dumpster.
-Donna (Retta) presents a version of The Last Supper with famous people from Indiana.
-Jerry (Jim O'Heir) presents a beautiful pointillist photomosaic of city hall, but everyone laughs at him and dismisses his entry when he accidentally calls his mural a "murinal".
+Ann, who acknowledges a lack of creative talent, presents a rendering of a park that is widely panned by the others.
+April presents a dark and bizarre piece made of garbage she found in a dumpster.
+Donna presents a version of The Last Supper with famous people from Indiana.
+Jerry presents a beautiful pointillist photomosaic of city hall, but everyone laughs at him and dismisses his entry when he accidentally calls his mural a "murinal".
 Leslie proposes a picture of a historic Pawnee bakery fire, which she thinks will win because it is dark and depressing.